keys-pub/website/docs/specs/sigchain.md

 # Sigchain

-The sigchain is an ordered sequence of [Statement](https://godoc.org/github.com/keys-pub/keys#Statement)'s signed by a key.
+The sigchain is an ordered sequence of statement signed by a key.

 This spec is similar to [Keybase Sigchain](https://keybase.io/docs/teams/sigchain_v2) or the [Secure Scuttlebutt Feed](https://ssbc.github.io/scuttlebutt-protocol-guide/#structure).